Thought your canvas fingerprint blocker made you incognito? Think again.

 Your first instinct is probably to grab a browser extension that prevents the canvas image from loading.
 If it doesn’t load, they can’t track you – right?

 Wrong.
 Preventing the canvas image from loading is an identifier in itself.
 Although the canvas fingerprint will not be sent, the fact that you did not load the canvas image will be.
-So, you will be sorted into a very small group of tech-savvy users who are also blocking fingerprints, and from there, your ordinary fingerprints will sometimes be enough to identify you completely.
+So, you will be sorted into a very small group of tech-savvy users who are also blocking fingerprints.
+From there, sometimes your ordinary fingerprints will be enough to identify you completely.

 To visualize how this works, imagine you are standing in a crowd.
 Not caring about canvas fingerprinting is like you’re just standing there smiling.
 Having a canvas fingerprint blocker is like you’re standing there with a mask.
 No one is sure who you are exactly, but you’re the only one wearing a mask so you can be identified like that.
-Even if a few other people are wearing masks, you all are simply grouped together as “the people wearing masks”.
+Even if a few other people are wearing masks, you all are simply grouped as “the people wearing masks”.

 If everyone were to use canvas fingerprint blockers (or wear masks, as in our example), they would be effective.
 But as it stands, almost no one uses canvas fingerprint blockers.
-Heck, it’s estimated that only 5% to 10% of web users utilize an ad blocker – the percentage for canvas fingerprint blockers must be a small fraction of that, and that’s not a big enough group to blend into – far from it.
+Heck, it’s estimated that only 5% to 10% of web users utilize an ad blocker.
+The percentage of canvas fingerprint blockers must be a small fraction of that, and that’s not a big enough group to blend into – far from it.

 Submitting random canvas fingerprints

 Using different fingerprints for every request doesn’t work for the same reason as submitting no fingerprint at all.
 Any regular visitor will not change his fingerprint during a session.
 So, if you change your fingerprint during a session, that behavior is unusual, and it’s enough to categorize you into an irregular group.